faisal-naveed-akbar/solidity-boilerplate-proxy-pattren/README.md

 2. Run `npm install` in the root of the repo

-3. Also, add a `secret.json` file in your root directory, where you'll store your wallet address, key and other sensitive data.
-The content should be similar to this:
+3. Add a `secret.json` file in your root directory, where you'll store your wallet address, key and other sensitive data.
+The content should be similar to this: (keep the content as such for now, but fill the first 5 fields before running the deploy scripts)

     ```
     {